beta587/beta587.github.io/index.md

 ### What is Search Exam?
-Search Exam is a software that automatically checks the website after set intervals, and plays an alarm whenever a new exam date is found.
+Search Exam is a software that automatically checks the website after set intervals.
+It plays an alarm and sends you an email whenever a new exam date is found.

 ### Sounds cool?